ChrisRoark/beagle_scraper/README.md

 ## Using proxies to scrape

-Beagle Scraper doesn't support proxies at the moment, but proxychains can be used to send request through different proxies.
+Beagle Scraper doesn't support proxies at the moment, but proxychains can be used to send request through different proxies

 ### Install proxychains